voteflux/flux-website-v2/_posts/2021-01-28-Context-on-Liberals-For-Climate.md

 date: 2021-01-28 13:00
 layout: about
 author: Daithí Gleeson
+summary: >
+  We are changing the name of the Western Australian party to Liberals For Climate - The Flux Network.
 ---

 We are changing the name of the Western Australian party to Liberals For Climate - The Flux Network.